skypjack/entt/docs/md/entity.md

 entt::registry<comp_0, comp_1, ..., comp_n> registry;
 ```

-Furthermore, there is no need to indicate to the library in any way that a type
-of component exists and will be used sooner or later.
-When the time comes, users
+Furthermore, it isn't necessary to announce the existence of a component type.
-can just use it and that's all.
+When the time comes, just use it and that's all.

 ## Pay per use